jaalto/project--restricted-shell-rbash/README.rst

 MENU BASED SHELL
 ================

-A popular perl based menu shell is available at
+A popular Perl based menu shell is available at
 <http://freecode.com/projects/pshell>.
-The code below is simple and
+The implementation below does
-does not require Perl and additional Perl Modules, just plain ``/bin/sh``.
+not require Perl and additional modules, just plain ``/bin/sh``.

 Directory ``bin/`` contains a very simple menu based script that allows running only selected commands.
 You could use it instead of